Margaret A. DiCarlo, Ph.D.

 William M. Whelihan, Ph.D., ABPP

-Dr. William Whelihan is a board certified clinical neuropsychologist who obtained his doctoral degree from Fordham University.
+Dr. William Whelihan is a co-founder of Neuropsychology Partners, Inc. He is a board certified clinical neuropsychologist who obtained his doctoral degree from Fordham University.
 He is a Clinical Associate Professor within the Alpert Medical School of Brown University and an Associate Professor at Boston University.
 He is on the faculty of the Brown University Clinical Psychology Training Program and on the medical staff of Roger Williams Medical Center and the Rehabilitation Hospital of Rhode Island.
 He has clinical expertise and research interests in late adolescent, adult, and geriatric neuropsychology, with specialties in Traumatic Brain Injury, ADHD/ADD, adult neurological disorders, and neurodegenerative disorders/ dementia.